Mehrier24/Security-Audit/README.md

 Please open the files in the following order:

+Senario1 ,

+Control Categories,

+Risk Assesment Report,

-Senario1              Control Categories         Risk Assesment Report        Controls and Complaince Checklist
+Controls and Complaince Checklist,